aolsenjazz/libsamplerate-js/README.md

 npm run build
 ```

-Production files are placed in the *dist* directory, and the WASM code required in *examples* and *benchmarks* is automatically copied to the respective directories.
+Production files are placed in the *dist* directory.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.